 Washi is traditional Japanese paper.
 The term describes paper that uses local fiber, processed by hand and made in the traditional manner.
-Since seventh century Japanese washi has been made from renewable plant resources that reach maturity in 1-2 years, thus bringing significantly less harm to our environment.
-This Japanese craft method is registered as a UNESCO intangible cultural heritage.
+Since seventh century Japanese washi has been made from renewable plant resources.
+Besides, they reach maturity in 1-2 years, thus bringing significantly less harm to our environment.
+UNESCO registered this Japanese craft method as an intangible cultural heritage.

-There are numerous Japanese washi paper producers across the country.
-One of these is the Awagami Factory whose papers are renowned around the world.
+There are many Japanese washi paper producers across the country.
+One of these is the Awagami Factory whose papers are popular around the world.

-Awagami Inkjet Fine Art Papers are crafted exclusively in Tokushima, Southern Japan, with the artistry and knowledge gained from 8 generations of papermaking.
-These papers are made with A+ rated natural fiber and pure mountain water, are acid-free and made with respect and care for its users, professional artists and art lovers alike.
-AIJP papers faithfully retain the texture of Japanese washi yet are suitable for painting, drawing, printmaking, book arts, crafting and alternative photography.
+Awagami Inkjet Fine Art Papers are crafted only in Tokushima, Japan.
+They use the artistry and knowledge gained from 8 generations of papermaking.
+They make these papers with A+ rated natural fiber and pure mountain water.
+Also, are acid-free and made with respect and care for its users, professional artists and art lovers alike.
+AIJP papers preserve the texture of Japanese paper and are suitable for painting, drawing, printmaking, book arts, crafting and alternative photography.